Sukhoi Su-27: Export and post-Soviet development

 The Su-30 is a two-seat multi-role version developed from the Su-27UBK and was designed for export and evolved into two main variants.
 The export variant for China, the SU-30MKK ('Flanker-G') which first flew in 1999.
 The other variant developed as the export version for India, the Su-30MKI ('Flanker-H') was delivered in 2002 and has at least five other configurations.

-The Su-33 is the Russian Navy version of the Soviet Su-27K which was re-designated by the Sukhoi Design Bureau after 1991.
+The Su-33 is the Russian Navy version of the Soviet Su-27K which was redesignated by the Sukhoi Design Bureau after 1991.
 Both have the NATO designation 'Flanker-D'.

 The Su-34 is the Russian derivative of the Soviet-era Su-27IB, which evolved from the Soviet Navy Su-27KUB operational conversion trainer.
 It was previously referred to as the Su-32MF.

 The newest and most advanced version of the Su-27 is the Su-35S ("Serial").
 The Su-35 was previously referred to as the Su-27M, Su-27SM2, and Su-35BM.

 The Su-37 is an advanced technology demonstrator derived from Su-35 prototypes, featuring thrust vectoring nozzles made of titanium rather than steel and an updated airframe containing a high proportion of carbon-fibre and Al-Li alloy.
 Only two examples were built and in 2002 one crashed, effectively ending the program.
 The Su-37 improvements did however make it into new Flanker variants such as the Su-35S and the Su-30MKI.